-2) Less clothes
+2) Fewer clothes

-Sometimes I have a choked-up-teary-eyed moment where my youngest is wearing a shirt that I remember both his brothers wearing.
+Sometimes I have a choked-up-teary-eyed moment when my youngest is wearing a shirt that I remember both his brothers wearing.
 I could have those moments every day if I had a better memory, because almost every single article of clothing my youngest wears has been worn by both his older brothers.
 And since I have friends who give me their hand-me-downs, I’m quite sure I spent less than $500 in clothes in the past 8 years.
 Thank you triple-Y chromosome for letting me spend my money on other things (like noise-canceling headphones).

 3) I don’t have to share